fbpx

 Bassinet/Crib in one.
 The core structure of a Cradlewise is a crib … and a bassinet.
 The ‘bassinet’ is an insert that is placed on top of the assembled crib, and kind of floats, suspended.
 Why?
 Your back, friend.
 Picking up babies from a crib requires bending way down.
 Your baby can use a bassinet until they’ve reached the stage where it’s conceivable they could pull themselves up over the side and fall out.
 Your back will thank you.

-Bouncing.
-This is where things get interesting.
-That whole crib structure?
-It literally bounces up and down, mimicking the bounce that every parent quickly learns as a soothing technique.
-Side note: in a video on their site, Cradlewise shows a parent bouncing on an exercise ball, which we’ve not tried but is a good idea … because babies seem to know immediately if you go from standing up and bouncing them to sitting down and trying to mimic this motion while sitting.
+Side note: In a video on their site, Cradlewise shows a parent bouncing on an exercise ball, which we’ve not tried but is a good idea … because babies seem to know immediately if you go from standing up and bouncing them to sitting down and trying to mimic this motion while sitting.
 Sorry.
+Pretty sure it’s because of the whole womb thing (Are we saying womb too much yet?).

 Video baby monitor.
 Built into the crib (it’s on the arc of wood that sits over where your baby’s head will be) is a video/audio baby monitor.
-This provides a bird’s eye view of your baby, which has been popularlized recently by monitors like Nanit and Miku since it provides a much clearer view than a monitor that sits on a dresser and attempts to peer through the crib’s bars to see your baby.
+This provides a bird’s eye view of your baby, which has been popularized recently by monitors like Nanit since it provides a much clearer view than a monitor that sits on a dresser and attempts to peer through the crib’s bars to see your baby.

 Sleep analytics.
 Cradlewise uses data from its camera to determine what stage of sleep/alertness your baby is in, and tracks this data through the course of a night or nap.